QubitPi/jersey-webservice-release-definition-templates/README.md

 License
 -------

-The use and distribution terms for [Jersey Webservice Template JPA Release Definition] are covered by the [Apache License, Version 2.0].
+The use and distribution terms for [Jersey Webservice release definition templates] are covered by the [Apache License, Version 2.0].

 <div align="center">